Devhub19/DeveloperAnalyticsDashboard/README.md

 3. Run `npm run test` to run the test cases.

 Note: You will need to start the backend first followed by the frontend inorder for the application to run properly.
+Also, the database used for storing the data is MongoDB.